-Anglo-Saxon tribes in Britain.
+The saga of the name Hegarth follows a line reaching back through history to the days of the Anglo-Saxon tribes in Britain.
 It was a name for someone who worked as a keeper of cattle and pigs.
-The surname Hegarth originally derived from the Old English word hog-garth.
+The surname Hegarth originally derived from the Old English words "hogg" + "hierde."

 Early Origins of the Hegarth family